BayanGroup/nutch-custom-search/README.md

 </property>
 ```

-3) Introduce the extractor parser to nutch by modifiying the parse-plugins.xml (inside nutch conf directory).
+3) If you use mode 2, you should introduce the extractor parser to nutch by modifiying the parse-plugins.xml (inside nutch conf directory).
 First, add its alias in the aliases section:

 ```xml
 <aliases>